John Pleshette: Career

 Pleshette played Lee Harvey Oswald in the television film The Trial of Lee Harvey Oswald (1977), and appeared in the TV miniseries Seventh Avenue the same year.
 In 1979, he was cast in the role of Richard Avery on Knots Landing.
 Series creator David Jacobs was acquainted with Pleshette's work, and Pleshette was married to literary agent Lynn Pleshette, Jacobs' ex-wife.
 Pleshette appeared on Knots Landing for four seasons (1979–83), and returned briefly in 1987.
 During the 1980s, he wrote several scripts for the series.

 Pleshette also appeared in the Blake Edwards comedy S.O.B.
 (1981), and Micki & Maude (1984).
 He appeared in the episode 'The Judas Bug" of the ABC crime drama The Feather and Father Gang in 1977, and in MacGyver in the Season Two episode "D.O.A.: MacGyver".

 Personal life

-Pleshette and wife, Lynn, have a daughter, Sophie.
+Pleshette is Jewish; his grandfather changed his surname from Kravitz to Pleshet when he immigrated to pre-state Palestine, adding the "te" later.
 He is a cousin of the late actress Suzanne Pleshette.
-He was graduated from Brown University in 1964.
+He graduated from Brown University in 1964.